McCabe reiterates FBI believed ‘the president might himself pose a danger to national security’

 “You can’t live in a country where they take a CIA lead and put it in the garbage can . . . that’s got to stop.
 You can’t have two standards,” Graham said.

+“Do you have any idea how much damage you’ve done?”
+Kennedy asked McCabe, asserting that the FBI’s credibility had been damaged by McCabe’s and others’ actions.

+McCabe said he had never taken any action to undermine the bureau and shot back, “I deeply regret how politicized the FBI has become in light of the rhetoric and the relentless attacks levied upon it over the last four years.”

-As the hearing was beginning, Trump tweeted, “Republicans, don’t let Andrew McCabe continue to get away with totally criminal activity.
+Trump, who has been among those to attack the bureau, tweeted as the hearing began: “Republicans, don’t let Andrew McCabe continue to get away with totally criminal activity.
 What he did should never be allowed to happen to our Country again.
 FIGHT FOR JUSTICE!”

-Democrats, meanwhile, accused Republicans of trying to re-litigate the 2016 election, instead of focusing the Judiciary Committee on more important issues.
+Democrats, meanwhile, accused Republicans of trying to re-litigate the 2016 election instead of focusing the Judiciary Committee on more important issues.

-Sen. Dianne Feinstein (D-Calif.), the committee’s highest-ranking Democrat, noted the Russia investigation, dubbed Crossfire Hurricane, already had been reviewed at length by the Judiciary Committee and others.
+Sen. Dianne Feinstein (D-Calif.), the committee’s highest-ranking Democrat, noted the Russia investigation already had been reviewed at length by the Judiciary Committee and others.

 “I think, Mr. Chairman, it’s time to turn the page on Crossfire Hurricane,” she said.